tishana/daily-demos/README.md

 npm run start # or `npm run dev`, to automatically restart server on file changes
 ```

+Then open your browser and go to `localhost:<port>`, using the `port` printed in the terminal after running the above.

 ### Running the entire demo project site

 ```bash